Imre Hódos

-Imre Hódos (January 10, 1928 in Hajdúnánás – April 23, 1989 in Debrecen) was a Hungarian wrestler and Olympic champion in Greco-Roman wrestling.
+Imre Hódos (January 10, 1928 – April 23, 1989) was a Hungarian wrestler who was born in Hajdúnánás and died in Debrecen.
+He was an Olympic champion in Greco-Roman wrestling.

 Olympics

 Hódos competed at the 1952 Summer Olympics in Helsinki where he received a gold medal in Greco-Roman wrestling, the bantamweight class.
 He also competed at the 1956 Summer Olympics and the 1960 Summer Olympics.